-Donna (Mulhern) Woodruff was named the Executive Associate Director of Athletics in July 2010 and, in that role, serves as the Chief of Staff for the Stony Brook Department of Athletics.
+Donna (Mulhern) Woodruff was named the Interim Director of Athletics in November 2013 and currently oversees Stony Brook's 20 intercollegiate sports.
+Prior to assuming Interim AD duties, she had served as the Executive Associate Director of Athletics since July 2010 in which she served as the Chief of Staff for the Stony Brook Department of Athletics.
 A member of the senior management team, she manages the daily operation of the Department of Athletics and oversees several administrative units including Student-Athlete Development, Compliance and Facility & Events Operations while also supervising men's and women's basketball, men's soccer and women's lacrosse.
 Originally hired in April 2004 as the Associate Director of Athletics for Administration & Student-Athlete Development/Senior Woman Administrator, Woodruff was promoted to Senior Associate Director of Athletics/SWA in July 2005.

 Since her arrival at Stony Brook, Woodruff has also been named to several committees including the NCAA Certification Steering Committee, the Scholarship Coordinating Council, the Student Life Advisory Committee, the Undergraduate Recognition Committee, as well as the President's Five Year Plan Task Force on Multicampus Development.
 Woodruff has also been trained to serve as a University Diversity Fellow as a part of the President's initiative to address the goal of fostering and promoting positive cross cultural activities for the Stony Brook community.
 As an institutional SWA within the nine-member America East Conference, Woodruff was selected by her peers to serve a two-year term as the Chair of the SWA Committee (2008-2010) where she served as a member of the America East Athletic Director's Council.
 Woodruff was also invited to attend the prestigious Sports Management Institute in June 2010 and completed the program in January 2011.
 She was also recently appointed to the NCAA Division I Recruiting and Athletics Personnel Cabinet and will serve in that role until July 2016.